navyenzo/blBufferLIB/README.md

 // Here we ask for the size/length
-// of the 2nd dimensional
+// of the 2nd dimension
+// (Could use either "size" or "length")

 auto width = myBuffer.size(2);
 ```